-Friday our friends a Stats Canada published the CPI numbers for June 2012, and rates are up a bit more than in May, but still not horrendous.
+On Friday, our friends at Stats Canada published the CPI numbers for June 2012.
+The rates are up a bit more than in May.
+However, they are still not horrendous.

 Surprisingly gasoline was not a direct contributor this time, but electricity did: